ChelleAmon/parallax1-practice/README.md

-# What is Bootstrap-Boilerplate
->In computer programming, boilerplate code or just boilerplate are sections of code that are repeated in multiple places with little to no variation.
-When using languages that are considered verbose, the programmer must write a lot of code to accomplish only minor functionality
+# Mobile Friendly daily challenge day 7 (06/10/21)
+>This is a daily challenge where we are tasked to replicate the example provided.
+This daily challenge includes how to add a responsive navigation bar and link to each sections of the page.
+We are also instructed to add a parallax effect using bootstrap on all sections.

+images\parallax-practice.jpg